 Cutter Slade, as you would expect with a name like that, is a badass!
 Even though you have been thrown into this unknown world, you aren’t phased by anything.
 The main gameplay elements revolve around travelling between various regions, meeting up with the regional leaders, Shamazs (spiritual healers) and completing main and side quests to obtain a good reputation and acquire a hint as to where the Mon of the region lies.

 One thing you have to bear in mind (even though this game has been remastered for modern consoles) is that underneath the pretty exterior lies a 1999 PC game.
-You can’t freely run up hills or climb up every surface you see – that’s what steps are for!
+You can’t freely run up hills or climb up every surface you see – that’s what stairs are for!
 If you have played Outcast before then you will know exactly what you are getting into as apart from a few new additions, the control scheme is exactly the same.
-For newcomers, don’t expect it to play like modern 3D games, the controls are clunky and take a while to get used too.
+For newcomers, don’t expect it to play like modern 3D games, the controls are clunky and take a while to get used to.

 Among the new control scheme, Cutter has the ability to crouch, take cover behind objects easier and roll left and right to dodge the enemy projectiles (most projectiles can be dodged as they are bursts of life-force energy that move at a reasonable pace).
 These are decent enough additions but I didn’t use them much, well, not on purpose!
 The way the roll works is, if you hold R1 to run and tap left or right on the left stick, you roll.
 This is very, very easy to accidentally do and I fell off small paths so many times by accidentally rolling.
 Also, as above, the bullets are easy to dodge so I never felt the need to hide or crouch.